 - Creating drawing sheets

-- Placing dimensions
+- Placing dimensions and annotating parts

 - Creating a bill of materials and parts list

 - Creating a default standard template